 - See individual pricing below

-This is a four-part workshop; an online questionnaire where you self-rate your emotional intelligence, a pre-workshop session that occurs 2-3 weeks before, the full-day workshop on 3 September 2019 held at Curtin St Georges Terrace followed by a 2 hour group session approximately 6 weeks later to share how the emotional intelligence strategies have been implemented into their workplace.
+This is a four-part workshop starting with an online questionnaire where you self-rate your own emotional intelligence – this will generate a comprehensive 20 page personalised report that will set the conversation and learnings for the rest of the workshop.
+A one of one session occurs 1-3 weeks beforehand with Dr Nigel Gribble to review your report.
+You will then attend the two half-day workshop sessions held at Curtin St Georges Terrace.
+Approximately 6 weeks after you will attend a 2 hour group session to share how the emotional intelligence strategies have been implemented into your workplace.

 - Individual: $895